Auth Identity and Actor Types

 Protect Routes by Actor Type#

-When you protect routes with the authenticate middleware, you specify in its first parameter the actor type that must be authenticated to access the specified API routes.
+When you protect routes with the authenticate middleware, you specify in its first parameter the actor type that must be authenticated to access the API routes.

 For example: